NREL/VirtualEngineering/virtual_engineering_notebook.md

     max = 1e16,
     description = 'Final Time',
     description_tooltip = r'The total time of the simulation (h).
 Must be $\geq 1$'
-                                    # is this really 'h'? current quasi-steady simulations only run 10s of seconds
+                                    # is this really 'h'? current quasi-steady simulations only run tens of seconds
 )

 br_options.use_cfd = widgets.Checkbox(